 Which Members to Benchmark?
 Once an association has established how important benchmarking is to all member businesses, the next logical step is to identify qualified members.
 The general assumption amongst most people who write about benchmarking is that an association will represent a specific type of industry or even a subtype where all businesses are virtually the same.
 The problem with this assumption is that many times associations will represent an array of companies all of which can be categorized in the same industry.

 Take the gaming industry for instance.
 An association that represents game developers will include those that develop an array of titles from horror, to sports and shooters.
 Each type of game developer is, in fact, developing a game, but they are faced by a separate set of challenges.
 Also, the market for a horror title will be different from a shooter or even a sports title.
 The sales, marketing, and acceptance will vary.
+Also, in the same industry and member of the same industry association, you will see suppliers and clients, each with different processes and products, needs, pains and gains.
 So, benchmarking will need to be set up accordingly.
 A benchmark for horror titles can’t use data from a company or a group of companies developing sports titles.
 It will cause various issues.

 Identifying and Categorizing Members